BEAUTY

 A: Take vitamins, get adequate sleep, exercise, and drink lots of water.
 Avoid salty foods, caffeine, and alcohol before bed.

 Q: I’d love to invest in a good eye concealer for dark circles, but I’m worried I’ll choose the wrong color.
-How do I know what color will work for me?
+How do I determine which color will work best for me?

 A: It’s a healthy balance between picking a shade that’s not too light but not too dark.
-A great rule of thumb is to go for a concealer one to two shades lighter than your skin color.
+A great rule of thumb is to choose a concealer that is one to two shades lighter than your skin tone.

 Q: What is the best concealer for dark eye circles?